Mac

 databases as that of the World Health Organization in Geneva, Switzerland.

-was our resident systems analyst and trouble shooter.
+Mark was our resident systems analyst and trouble shooter.

 Matthew

-suggestions about this web site to Matt
+suggestions about this web site, prices and products to Matt at .

-submitting their records to Gary for quality control.
+SLC has cataloguers working at a distance, submitting their records to SLC for quality control.
 Increasingly,

-distance cataloguers are preparing electronic resource records for
+distance cataloguers are preparing electronic resource records for publishers and aggregators.